History of Mickey Mouse Boots

 Evolution of the Mickey Mouse Boot

-Since their development in the 1950’s, the boots have undergone some changes and revisions in their design to accommodate different conditions and scenarios.
-One of the biggest adaptation to the original design was the inclusion of an air valve in the 1960’s.
-By opening this valve, soldiers could prevent their boot from rupturing in unpressurized aircraft or high altitudes.
-Another development from the original design was a thicker, heavier version of the boot meant for cold weather protection in weather below -20 degrees.
-Aside from weather rating and weight, the other biggest difference between the two versions of the boot is their coloring - the first version features black, oil resistant rubber and the second version is made of white rubber.
+Since their development in the 1950s, the boots have undergone some changes and revisions in their design to accommodate different conditions and scenarios.
+One of the biggest adaptations to the original design was the inclusion of an air valve in the 1960s.
+By opening this valve, soldiers could prevent their boots from rupturing in unpressurized aircraft or high altitudes.
+Another development from the original design was a thicker, heavier version of the boot meant for freezing weather protection in weather below -20 degrees.
+Aside from weather rating and weight, the other biggest difference between the two versions of the boot is their coloring - the first version features black, oil-resistant rubber and the second version is made of white rubber.
 The boots have expanded from military boots to extreme cold winter work boots worn by civilians.

 Why Are They Called Mickey Mouse Boots?